Lyme disease: Duration of attachment

-Reviews have considered whether the length of time of attachment impacts transmission.
+Reviews have considered whether the length of time of attachment impacts transmission, with most studies finding a minimum attachment time of 24 hours for transmission to occur.

 Prevalence

 Tick bites often go unnoticed because of the small size of the tick in its nymphal stage, as well as tick secretions that prevent the host from feeling any itch or pain from the bite.
-However, transmission is quite rare, with only about 1.2 to 1.4 percent of recognized tick bites resulting in Lyme disease.
+However, transmission is relatively rare, with only about 1.2 to 1.4 percent of recognized tick bites resulting in Lyme disease.

 In pregnancy

 Lyme disease spreading from mother to fetus is possible but extremely rare, and with antibiotic treatment, there is no increased risk of adverse birth outcomes.
 NICE guidance is that antibiotics appropriate for pregnancy be used.
 There are no studies on developmental outcomes of children whose mothers had Lyme.

 Other human transmission

 There is no scientific evidence to support Lyme disease transmission via blood transfusion, sexual contact, or breast milk.

 Tick-borne co-infections

 Ticks that transmit B. burgdorferi to humans can also carry and transmit several other microbes, such as Babesia microti and Anaplasma phagocytophilum, which cause the diseases babesiosis and human granulocytic anaplasmosis (HGA), respectively.
 Among people with early Lyme disease, depending on their location, 2–12% will also have HGA and 2–10% will have babesiosis.
 Ticks in certain regions also transmit viruses that cause tick-borne encephalitis and Powassan virus disease.
 Co-infections of Lyme disease may not require additional treatment, since they may resolve on their own or—as in the case of HGA—can be treated with the doxycycline prescribed for Lyme.
 Persistent fever or compatible anomalous laboratory findings may be indicative of a co-infection.